jd28/pynwn-tools/head_renamer/README.md

   the row entry doesn't equal the row number.
 But it could have additional columns for your modules other races.
 * This new model id is selected by the first available slot.
 No clue if this a terrible idea.
-There is an option to skip the model range that doesn't show in the toolset.
+There is an option to use the model range that doesn't show in the toolset.

 #### Examples: